The Four Polarizations of the $W$ at High Energies: Introduction

 \section{Introduction}

-By virtue of quantum mechanics, spin-1 particles with arbitrary momenta $q^\mu$ can have three helicity polarizations: two transverse (T) configurations $(\lambda=\pm1)$ and one longitudinal $(\lambda=0)$.
-For vector bosons associated with conserved charges, e.g., photons and gluons, longitudinal configurations vanish in on-shell (massless) limits, leaving physical photons and gluons with only two physical polarizations.
-For \textit{off-shell} photons and gluons, longitudinal polarizations can contribute to scattering processes~\cite{Budnev:1975poe,Halzen:1984mc, Kroll:1995pv,Ji:1996nm,Coleman:2018mew} and are well-documented experimentally in the case of the photon, e.g. Refs.~\cite{Budnev:1975poe,OPAL:1999rcd,HERMES:2011yno} and references therein.
+In the Standard Model (SM) of particle physics the gauge forces are complementary.
+In different kinematical regimes the different helicity polarizations $(\lambda)$ of the gauge bosons naturally probe different dynamics~\cite{Lam:1978pu, Hagiwara:1986vm,Mirkes:1994eb,Bern:2011ie,Stirling:2012zt,Azatov:2016sqh, Panico:2017frx,Covarelli:2021gyz,BuarqueFranzosi:2021wrv,Carrivale:2025mjy}.
+Of particular interest are the longitudinal polarizations of the $W$ and $Z$, which can contribute to physical scattering amplitudes in on-shell limits due to electroweak (EW) symmetry breaking.
+This should be contrasted with longitudinally polarized photons and gluons, which contribute to physical processes but only when they are off-shell~\cite{Budnev:1975poe,Halzen:1984mc,Sterman:1993hfp, Kroll:1995pv,Ji:1996nm,OPAL:1999rcd,HERMES:2011yno,Coleman:2018mew}.
+In this sense, the novelty of studying multiboson processes at the Large Hadron Collider (LHC), processes like vector boson scattering and triboson production, is the ability to directly observe longitudinal $W$ and $Z$ bosons with energies above the EW scale.
+Because of this novelty, there is motivation to have a firm theoretical understanding of weak boson polarization in the high-energy regime.

-For gauge quantum field theories, helicity polarization is more complicated.
-Because gauge vector bosons belong to the 4-vector representation of the Lorenz group~\cite{Weinberg:1995mt,Coleman:2018mew}, these states are formally described by four polarizations, i.e., four polarization vectors $\varepsilon^\mu(q,\lambda)$.
+Unfortunately, helicity polarization is complicated in gauge quantum field theories.
+Since gauge vector bosons belong to the 4-vector representation of the Lorenz group, the states are formally described by four polarizations, i.e., four polarization vectors $\varepsilon^\mu(q,\lambda)$.
 These are the wave functions that normalize creation and annihilation operators of spin-1 quantum fields in Fourier space.
-They obey completeness relationships that reflect the spacetime structure of the theory~\cite{Dreiner:2008tw}.
+And by construction, the $\varepsilon^\mu(q,\lambda)$ are related to gauge boson propagators though completeness relationships.
 That and gauge fixing.